eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Skill sets for MLOps***:
 + We work with the best of open source technologies - ***Akka, Scala, Undertow, Spark, Spark ML, Hadoop, Cassandra, Mongo***.
++ In depth experience with Spark/Hadoop and either Theano/Tensorflow/Caffe/Torch.
++ skill set:
+	- Experience with NoSQL databases, such as HBase, Cassandra, MongoDB
+	- Experience with any of the following distributions of Hadoop - Cloudera/MapR/Hortonworks.
+	- Strong experience with Apache Spark, Hive/Impala and HDFS
+	- Familiar with Python, Unix/Linux, Git, Jenkins, JUnit and ScalaTest
+	- Proficient in Scala, Java and SQL
+	- Other functional Languages such as Haskell and Clojure
+	- Big Data ML toolkits such as Mahout, SparkML and H2O
+	- Apache Kafka, Apache Ignite and Druid
+	- Container technologies such as Docker
+	- Cloud Platforms technologies such as DCOS/Marathon/Apache Mesos, Kubernetes and Apache Brooklyn.
 + Preferred Skills: Tensorflow, Slurm, Kubernetes
 	- The Slurm Workload Manager, formerly known as Simple Linux Utility for Resource Management (SLURM), or simply Slurm, is a free and open-source job scheduler for Linux and Unix-like kernels, used by many of the world's supercomputers and computer clusters.
 + skill set: